Moebits/waifu2x/readme.md

 the same as the upscaleGif() function.
 The limit parameter is the amount of gifs to process.*/ await waifu2x.upscaleGIFs("./images/gifs", "./images/gifs/upscaled", {speed: 1.0, limit: 10}, totalProgress, progress)

-/*You can pass callback functions to both to track progress.*/ let progress = (current: number, total: number) => {
+/*You can pass callback functions to both to track progress.
+You can also return true in order to stop early.*/ let progress = (current: number, total: number) => {
-  console.log(`Current Frame: ${current} Total Frames: ${total}`) }
+  console.log(`Current Frame: ${current} Total Frames: ${total}`) if (current === 5) return true
+}

 let totalProgress = (current: number, total: number) => {